 Demographic-Specific Outreach and Protection

-Outreach programs should be tailored to the most affected groups: working-age adults (25-64) and children under 15 (Meena, Baluni, Bisht, Pundir, & Akash, 2021).
+Outreach programs should be tailored to the most affected groups: working-age adults (25-64 years of age) and children under 15 years of age (Meena, Baluni, Bisht, Pundir, & Akash, 2021).
 For adults, who are likely at risk due to outdoor labour, agricultural and forest-related activities, the focus should be on providing protective gear or establishing "buddy systems" for farm work.
 For children, safety education in schools is paramount, alongside the creation of fenced, leopard-proof play areas.
 Given that men are significantly more likely to be victims especially in Talala targeted training for male labourers on how to behave during an encounter (e.g., avoiding running, maintaining eye contact) could reduce the severity of injuries.

 References